emeseelkind/TreatmentFlow/README.md

 # Installation Instructions

 Welcome to our course project!
-To get our code up and running, you must install pandas pyreadr and Google's OR Tools.
+To get our code up and running, you must install pandas, pyreadr, Scikit Learn, and Google's OR Tools.
 ```
 python -m pip install ortools
 ```